About Products and Platforms

 Do your products support SMDI?

 Yep.
 Both Sample Wrench and SXVirtual can communicate via SMDI (SCSI Musical Data Interchange) for a 50 to 100 fold speed improvement over MIDI.
 Besides a SMDI sampler, you need a SCSI card in your computer.
-On the Windows side, the card must be ASPI compliant (ASPI was developed by Adaptec and is supported by most cards).
-For the Amiga version, this card must be compliant with the SCSI device standard developed by Commodore (ie, A2091 compatible).
+The card must be ASPI compliant (ASPI was developed by Adaptec and is supported by most cards).

 There are two sample transfer standards: SDS (Sample Dump Standard) for MIDI, and SMDI (SCSI Musical Data Interchange) for SCSI.
 SMDI is about 50 to 100 times faster than SDS.
 Most second-generation and later vintage samplers support either SDS or SMDI.
 Sample Wrench supports SDS in both 12 and 16 bit modes, and SMDI.
 Many older 8 or 12 bit samplers use proprietary protocols.
 Sample Wrench supports some of these.